 “In the beginning”, this year’s school-wide, themed curriculum, is tailored to each class.
-Students and their families will experience the cycles of Jewish living: from birth to death, from Sunday to Shabbat, from the Jewish New Year to ‘Hebrew Valentine’s Day’ in the summer, and the cycle of weekly Torah readings, with a focus on the stories and values of Genesis.
+We will discuss and ask questions about the cycles of Jewish living: from birth to death, from Sunday to Shabbat, from the Jewish New Year to ‘Hebrew Valentine’s Day’ in the summer, and the cycle of weekly Torah readings, with a focus on the stories and values of Genesis.
 We will also talk about 5782 being a “shmita” year, what that means, and how we can apply it to modern issues such as climate change.

 Teen Youth Group